benmarwick/au13uwgeoarchlab/README.md

 ```
 install.packages(pkgs = "devtools", dependencies = TRUE)
 ```
-Windows users will also need to install [Rtools](http://cran.rstudio.com/bin/windows/Rtools/) and Mac users Mac will also need to install [Xcode](https://developer.apple.com/xcode/).
+Windows users may also need to install [Rtools](http://cran.rstudio.com/bin/windows/Rtools/) and Mac users may also need to install [Xcode](https://developer.apple.com/xcode/).

 Then, use the `install_github()` function to fetch this package from github: